Joachim93/Data-Science-Job-Analysis/README.md

     - the ``--geo_data`` flag indicates that geographic information should also be retrieved from the Positionstack-API should be retrieved

-6. Running the webapp:
+6. Running the web app:
     ````
     streamlit run src/webapp.py
     ````
-    - if during data collection another name than "data" was chosen for the folder with data, it must be changed manually in the code of the function "load_data" in the file ``deployment/webapp.py`` manually.
+    - if during data collection another name than "data" was chosen for the folder with data, it must be changed manually in the code of the function "load_data" in the file ``src/webapp.py`` manually.

 **Note 1:** The code of the webscraper interacts with an external website, which can change at any time.
-Therefore, it is possible that a few minor adjustments to the latest changes to the website may need to be made before using the webscraper in order for it to function properly.
+Therefore, it is possible that a few minor adjustments to the latest changes to the website may need to be made before using the webscraper or the salary estimation in order for it to function properly.

 **Note 2:** The Positionstack API has now changed its terms of use so that only 100 free requests can be made per month.

+**Note 3:** The salary estimate can only be used if the web app is accessed locally, as any requests from the Streamlit Cloud are blocked by the website.